 - Dryer Sheets– Ok to use for freshness

 - Line Drying– Not recommended due to risk of damp spots and clumps

 - No ironing or steaming

 How often can you wash a down comforter ?

 As the saying goes, prevention is better than cure.
 Keeping your down comforter in a duvet cover will protect it against dirt, stains and spills.
-An allergen-barrier duvet cover, with its tighter weave, will provide added protection and keep the dust mites out as well.
 Using a duvet cover can more than double your time in between washings.

 Spot cleaning stains is also a great way to extend the time between washings.
 Push the down away from the area so the down doesn’t get wet while spot cleaning.

 - With use of a duvet cover– wash every 3-5 years

 - Without a cover– wash every 1-2 years